nixworks/public/news/2015/02/24/README.md

 ##### Boko Haram
 ### [Chadian soldiers kill over 200 Boko Haram fighters in a clash near the town of Garambu, close to Nigeria's border with Cameroon.
 One Chad Army soldier is killed and nine wounded. ](/news/2015/02/24/chadian-soldiers-kill-over-200-boko-haram-fighters-in-a-clash-near-the-town-of-garambu-close-to-nigeria-s-border-with-cameroon-one-chad-ar.md)
-_Context: Chad, Chad Army, Cameroon, Boko Haram, Nigeria_
+_Context: Nigeria, Chad, Cameroon, Chad Army, Boko Haram_

 ##### Greece
 ### [Greece submits a list of eleven reforms it will proceed with to secure a loan extension. ](/news/2015/02/24/greece-submits-a-list-of-eleven-reforms-it-will-proceed-with-to-secure-a-loan-extension.md)